Nancy Schulz, Executive Director

-Dave Cain caught the biking bug really bad while living and working in Boston when he discovered that he could sleep later, save money, get to work much faster, and have a lot more fun by riding his bike to work rather then riding the T, while working in an architecture office in Back Bay.
-He discovered that he could do this year 'round and it became something of an evangelical conversion for him.
+Dave Cain caught the biking bug bad while living and working in Boston.
+He discovered that he could sleep later, save money, get to work faster, and have a lot more fun by riding his bike to work rather then riding the T. Figuring out that he could do this year 'round was a revalation and it became something of an evangelical conversion for him.

-He moved back to the Mad River Valley in 2003 with his wife Nancy where they set about building a yurt, which they have lived in for the last 7 years.
-He work has revolved around carpentry, architecture, and education, and he has recently been working full-time building a super-insulated home which will take over from the yurt.
+He moved back to the Mad River Valley in 2003 with his wife Nancy where they set about building a yurt, which they lived in for 7+ years.
+They now live in a super-insulated home and don't miss the yurt much.
 His best days involve some quantity of contra dancing, cycling, gardening, beekeeping, sailing and sleeping.

-Among other bike-related interests, Dave has been the primary organizer of Bike-to-Work day in the Mad River Valley for the last 3 years and is involved in the Mad Bikes program, which makes bikes available for use to the community.
-For four years prior to becoming Office Manager, Dave was the volunteer who handled the VBPC's newsletter layout.
+Among other bike-related interests, Dave has been the primary organizer of Bike-to-Work day in the Mad River Valley for many years and was involved in the Mad Bikes program.
+He is an enthusiastic randonneur and enjoys long distance touring with Nancy.
+Previous to becoming Office Manager, Dave was the VBPC's volunteer newsletter layout person.